shashikumar04433/DevOps-/AWS/Aws Lambda.md

                      2.invoke (It trigger the function after initalization).
                      3.shutdown.

+              Note:
-              Note: Latency will be more for java projects compare to other programming languages.
+                     * Latency will be more for java projects compare to other programming languages.
+                     * To avoid the cold start problem you can use the snapstart for avoiding the latency .